Welcome from Jackie Brown, Assistant Director Adult Care Services

 Thank you for your interest in joining Medway Council.

-This is an exciting time for the service as we continue our journey to embed strengths based practice, to promote the independence of the citizens of Medway.
+This is an exciting time for the service as we continue our journey to embed strengths-based practice, to promote the independence of the citizens of Medway.

-Our generic, locality based teams gives our staff the opportunity to develop a knowledge of local communities and our partner services within them, such as:
+Our locality-based teams give our staff the opportunity to develop a knowledge of local communities and our partner services within them, such as:

-The Medway Towns is fast becoming a popular place to relocate in the South East of England.
+The Medway Towns is fast becoming a popular place to relocate in the south east of England.
 Find out what the Telegraph said about the benefits of living in Medway as an affordable alternative to London.

 The Medway area is one of historic importance with an exciting regeneration vision for the area, find out more on the Kent Online website.

 I look forward to meeting you on your induction.